 Timings: 6:00 AM - 08:00 PM (Closed on Wednesdays)

 This forgotten and forlorn lake has recently got a new lease of rejuvenation.
-Kengeri lake had been ignored and left without supervision, but of late, there have been plans made that include building walking paths, boating, children's play area, recreation zone, islet and so on.
-This lake has been a home for migrating bird since forever and is one of the fastest disappearing lakes in the city.
+Kengeri lake had been ignored and left without supervision, but of late, there have been plans made that include building walking paths, boating, children's play area, and recreation zones.
+This lake has been a home for migrating birds since forever and is one of the fastest disappearing lakes in the city.

 Location: Harsha Layout, Kengeri Satellite Town